VideologyInc/thermal-demo/README.md

 ```

 ## Run the Demo
-- Run the demo with FLIR camera.
-Refer the input FLIR Video e.g /dev/video1
+- Run the demo with the FLIR camera.
+Refer to the input FLIR Video, e.g /dev/video1
 ```bash
 cd thermal-demo
 python3 thermal_demo.py -s /dev/video1
 ```
-- Run the demo with example video.
-We had two example vide provided:
+- Run the demo with the example video.
+We had two example videos provided:
     - video_flir_1.mp4
     - video_flir_2.mp4
 ```bash